The Edit · Founder Insights

 Q. How often should I retest cardiorespiratory fitness?

 Every 12 to 16 weeks if you are actively training and want to track adaptation.
 Every 6 months if you are in a maintenance phase.
-Annually as a minimum for adults over 50 regardless of training status, because below-average cardiorespiratory fitness is a clinical signal worth re-screening.
+Annually as a minimum for adults in their 50s and beyond regardless of training status, because below-average cardiorespiratory fitness is a clinical signal worth re-screening.
 The number you care about is the trajectory, not any single reading.

 Citations